ZackJorquera/MarsImageThing/README.md

 # Info
-Last edit: 3/8/2017
+Last edit: 4/19/2017

 Made By: Zack Jorquera

-Thanks to Samuel Estrella for the original concept for classification
+Thanks to Samuel Estrella for the original concept for the classification allgorithm.